open-policy-agent/gatekeeper/README.md

 ## Admission Webhook Fail-Open Status

-Currently Gatekeeper is defaulting to using `Ignore` for admission requests.
+Currently Gatekeeper is defaulting to using `Ignore` for admission request webhook errors.
 The impact of this is that when the webhook is down, or otherwise unreachable, constraints will not be enforced.
 Audit is expected to pick up any slack in enforcement by highlighting invalid resources that made it into the cluster.